Using mm-Waves for Secret Key Establishment: Introduction

 \section{Introduction}

-Millimeter Wave (mmWave) communications are expected to have significant impact on wireless, including V2V communication, paving the road towards applications such as autonomous vehicles and vehicle platoons \cite{swaroop1999constant}. mmWave requires beamforming with narrow beams to compensate for high path loss, which is perceived as a challenge, since directional transmission requires good alignment between receiver and transmitter pairs.
-In this paper, we argue that the inherent directionality of mmWaves has a silver lining: it can be leveraged to efficiently {establish} secret keys that are unconditionally secure from passive eavesdroppers.
+Millimeter Wave (mmWave) communications are expected to have significant impact on wireless communication networks such as 5G networks~\cite{wang2014cellular}, over-$60$ GHz-WiFi networks~\cite{ghasempour2017ieee}, autonomous vehicles and vehicle platoons~\cite{ploeg2011design}.
+In addition, the inherent directionality of mmWaves can be utilized to establish physical layer secrecy.
+In fact, inherent properties to the mmWave communication systems (e.g., channel variability, directionality, wider bandwidth allocations) are exploited to reduce the eavesdropping capabilities of Eve~\cite{zhu2017secure}.